Program of Study

 Scholarships and prizes awarded annually to Chemistry majors include:

-- the William G. Sly Chemistry Prize
+- William G. Sly Prize

-- the American Institute of Chemists Award
+- American Institute of Chemists Award